 Once the executor or personal representative is appointed by the S. C. Probate Court, the estate administration process begins.
 There are a number of steps required of the Executor.
 The first step is to marshal the assets to ensure that all assets have been accounted for and have been sufficiently safeguarded.
 The next step is to inventory the assets for the court.
 The Executor must then make decisions regarding liquidating or selling assets and determine the appropriate course of action.
 The Executor's primary role is to protect and conserve the assets for the beneficiaries of the estate.
 Creditor claims must also be ascertained and disposed of before beneficiaries receive any payments; otherwise the Executor may be personally liable to the extent such payments are made.
 Tax filings must also be made on a timely basis.
 This includes not only the decedent's final income tax returns but also income and death tax returns for the estate.
 Finally, the Executor is responsible for filing an accounting with the Court showing all of the activity for the estate including income, proceeds from the sale of assets, payments for debts and expenses, and finally distributions to beneficiaries.
 Such an accounting is subject to Court approval.
 For the most part, the probate process can take up to a year for a simple and modest estate and can take more than a year for a more complex and substantial estate.
 Of course, family and beneficiary issues can impact the time necessary to settle a probate estate.
 As always, it is prudent to obtain competent South Carolina probate attorney even for a more modest estate.

 The probate process is a public proceeding meaning both the contents of the estate plan and the assets are a matter of public record.
 It can be more costly and time-consuming than other methods of settlement.
 In the case of a fully-funded revocable trust (commonly known as a living trust), the probate process is avoided.
 A revocable living trust is known as a Will substitute meaning that like a Will, it provides for the disposition of the client's property upon death.
-However, instead of the Trustee being subject to probate court supervision such as is the case with an Executor of an estate; the Trustee is able to complete the administration process in an expedited matter.
+However, instead of the Trustee being subject to probate court supervision, such as is the case with an Executor of an estate, the Trustee is able to complete the administration process in an expedited matter.
 This does not mean that the Trustee can immediately distribute assets to the trust beneficiaries, but the living trust does offer certain advantages over a probate estate settlement.
-The administration of a living trust after the decedent's death first results in lesser costs associated with estate settlement; second, it provides immediate access to the decedent's assets upon death unlike a probate which could take weeks to gain access; third, it is a private document meaning that is not filed in the court or anywhere else, thus both the estate plan as well as the nature and amount of the decedent's assets are private.
+The administration of a living trust after the decedent's death first results in lesser costs associated with estate settlement; secondly, it provides immediate access to the decedent's assets upon death, unlike a probate which could take weeks to gain access; thirdly, it is a private document meaning that is not filed in the court or anywhere else, thus both the estate plan as well as the nature and amount of the decedent's assets are private.
 Even in the case of a fully-funded living trust and no S. C. probate estate, it is prudent to retain a South Carolina probate attorney to both expedite the process and protect the Trustee who is responsible for completing the trust administration and distributing assets to the beneficiaries of the trust.

 You should think carefully before agreeing to be the Personal Representative (Executor) of someone's estate.
 Normally it is a thankless job and you can be held personally responsible if you do not properly handle the funds and assets of the estate.
 While a person who is not a resident of South Carolina can be the personal representative, there has to be an agent residing in the state for service of legal papers.